affjljoo3581/Expanda/README.md

 ## Introduction
 **Expanda** is an **integrated corpus-building environment**.
-Expanda provides integrated pipelines for building corpus dataset.
-Building corpus dataset requires several complicated pipelines such as parsing, shuffling and tokenization.
+Expanda provides integrated pipelines for building a corpus dataset.
+Building corpus dataset requires several complicated pipelines such as parsing, shuffling, and tokenization.
 If the corpora are gathered from different applications, it would be a problem to parse various formats.
 Expanda helps to build corpus simply at once by setting build configuration.